MiniProfiler/dotnet/docs/AspDotNetCore.md

         // (Optional) Use something other than the "light" color scheme.
         // (defaults to "light")
         options.ColorScheme = StackExchange.Profiling.ColorScheme.Auto;

+        // Optionally change the number of decimal places shown for millisecond timings.
+        // (defaults to 2)
+        options.PopupDecimalPlaces = 1;

         // The below are newer options, available in .NET Core 3.0 and above: